thucvinguyen/final-be/README.md

 ---

+## Workout

+As a user, I can search for workout information by search bar or filter criteria.
+As a user, I can add workout from the library to my own fitness tracker.

+---

-## Workouts
+## Exercise

-As a user, I can create a new workout with a name, date, duration.
+As a user, I can create a new exercise with a name, date, duration.
 As a user, I can add exercises to a workout, specifying sets and reps for each exercise.
-As a user, I can edit my workouts, such as name, date, or exercises.
+As a user, I can edit my exercises, such as name, date, or sets and reps.
-As a user, I can delete my workouts if they are no longer relevant.
+As a user, I can delete my exercises if they are no longer relevant.
 As a user, I can view my workout history to track my progress over time.

 ---